Analysis | ‘What’s happening out there’ with Black men and Trump?

 At one point, Trump offered a retort that got at something that has been cause for no small amount of worry among Democrats and the Biden campaign in the last few weeks.

 “Tens of thousands of Black men, mostly, in jail.
 And you know what?
-They remember it because if you look at what’s happening with the voting right now, they remember that you treated them very, very badly.
+They remember it, because if you look at what’s happening with the voting right now, they remember that you treated them very, very badly.
 Just take a look at what’s happening out there,” Trump said.

 Black voters overwhelmingly back the Democratic Party in presidential elections, more than any other group — especially Black women.
-But while the large majority of Black men are also voting for the vice president to America’s first Black president, some data shows Trump is on track to perform as well — if not better — with Black male voters this year compared to 2016.
-Nearly one in five Black men approve of the job Trump is doing, according to a recent Gallup survey.
+But while the large majority of Black men are also voting for the vice president to America’s first Black president, some data shows Trump is on track to perform as well — if not better — with Black male voters this year, compared with 2016.
+Nearly 1 in 5 Black men approve of the job Trump is doing, according to a recent Gallup survey.
 And about 10 percent of Black men are leaning toward Trump, according to the latest Pew Research data.

 A couple of recent incidents involving celebrities ignited social media uproars and exacerbated worries over this for Democrats last week; hip-hop artist 50 Cent expressed his support for Trump on social media after realizing that as a multimillionaire, he would be taxed at a much higher rate under a Biden administration than if Trump remained in the Oval Office.

-And hip-hop artist Ice Cube raised eyebrows last week when Katrina Pierson, a senior adviser for the Trump campaign, tweeted that the longtime critic of police violence against Black Americans was working with the Trump administration to connect with black voters.
-Ice Cube later said he’d had conversations with the campaign but denied that he was endorsing Trump, a candidate who has repeatedly defended law enforcement in conversations about police brutality.
+And hip-hop artist Ice Cube raised eyebrows last week when Katrina Pierson, a senior adviser for the Trump campaign, tweeted that the longtime critic of police violence against Black Americans was working with the Trump administration to connect with Black voters.
+Ice Cube later said he had had conversations with the campaign but denied that he was endorsing Trump, a candidate who has repeatedly defended law enforcement in conversations about police brutality.

 The idea that Black voters take their cues from rappers is rooted in stereotypes about entertainers being the most influential voices in the Black community even when it comes to issues of policy and politics.
 When longtime Trump supporter Kanye West launched his own presidential bid, some feared that the hip-hop artist would take Black votes from Biden.
 That hasn’t come close to happening, polls show.
 And that might not happen with Ice Cube or 50 Cent.

-Note: Correction: A previous version of this post misspelled the first name of Brittney Cooper, an associate professor at Rutgers University.